EneaDim/Digital-Design-Flow-for-FPGA/README.md

 - model: it contains the python model of the design.
 - rtl  : it contains the HDL files that implements the design, SystemVerilog is used as HDL.
-- tb   : it contains the python file that implements the testbench.__ It drives the inputs and monitors the outputs, comparing them with the model.__ The simulation is driven by cocotb.
+- tb   : it contains the python file that implements the testbench.<br/> It drives the inputs and monitors the outputs, comparing them with the model.<br/> The simulation is driven by cocotb.
-- syn  : it contains the yosys script to synthetize the design for an FPGA.__ It contains also the Verilog description of the synthesis and the json file which also describes the design and will be used as input for the Place & Route flow.
+- syn  : it contains the yosys script to synthetize the design for an FPGA.<br/> It contains also the Verilog description of the synthesis and the json file which also describes the design and will be used as input for the Place & Route flow.
 - pr   : it contains the .asc file which describes the Place & Route for an ice-40 FPGA.

 *Requirement to implement this flow:*